 8. Make storage extra practical

 Tailor-made furniture can be meticulously planned to fulfil every storage need and customised to suit the space, fitting neatly around any windows or doors.
-This arrangement has full-height cloak cupboards, bench storage and slatted shelves to air and dry muddy boots.
+This boot room idea has full-height cloak cupboards, bench storage and slatted shelves to air and dry muddy boots.

 Boot room, from £12,000, Lewis Alderson.